 In 2015, I found myself in San Francisco with my husband and very young children living 2,400 miles away from home.
-Out of necessity, I started searching for a creative outlet.
+For the sake of my sanity, I started searching for a creative outlet.
 When I came across a video on how jewelry is made, it immediately became an obsession.
 I was constantly watching and learning but due to limited resources at the time, it wasn’t until six months later that I’d lite my first torch.
-From then my work has been rooted in the principles of; just start, embrace the imperfections, and be fearless.
+From then my work has been rooted in the principles of; just start where you are, embrace the imperfections, and be fearless.

-After moving back to Atlanta, I transformed a small closet in our garage into my studio.
-It had a hand-me-down end table and a couple of shelves.
+After moving back to Atlanta, I transformed a small closet in our garage into a studio.
+It had a hand-me-down end table, a couple of shelves, and the very basic of tools.
 Since then my studio now includes the majority of our garage.

 photography: Sabrina Fattal Photography